-opennwa::query
+wali::nwa::query

 This namespace provides functions for querying an automaton.
-The functions in this namespace are:
+The kinds of functions in this namespace are:

 - Functions that query transitions of the NWA, returning information about one of the states or the symbol in transitions that meet some criteria.
 (For example, "give me all states that appear as the target state of an internal transition with this source state.")
 See §4.1. - Determining whether two NWAs have any states in common.
-See §4.2. - Determining whether an Nwa is deterministic.
+See §4.2. - Determining whether an NWA is deterministic.
 See §4.2. - Determining whether a NestedWord is a member of the language of an NWA.
 See §4.3. - Determining whether the language of an NWA is empty.
 See §4.3. - Determining whether the languages of two NWAs are equal, or if one is a subset of the other.
-See $\S4.3$. - Prestar and poststar operations on an NWA.
+See §4.3. - prestar and poststar operations on an NWA.
 See §4.3.

-opennwa::construct
+wali::nwa::construct